3-musketeers/machine-learning-model-creation-pipeline/pipeline_overview.md

 ## Pipeline Modules:
-1. Understanding the context (in: specific kaggle competition information, out: common sensical/basic understanding of problem and data variables)
+1. Understanding the context
-   1. Understanding the problem (in: specific kaggle competition problem/data, out: common sensical/basic understanding of problem, or what you are being asked to predct)
+   1. Understanding the problem
-   2. Understanding the data (in: specific kaggle competition problem/data, out: common sensical/basic understanding of data variables, or what data you are given)
+   2. Understanding the data
-   3. Understanding the evaluation metric (in: specific kaggle competition evaluation metric, out: common sensical/basic understanding of evaluation metric)
+   3. Understanding the evaluation metric
 2. Build simple model
 3. Build consistent cross validation
 4. Look for similar approaches from past competitions